Western Sahara Visa Information

-Before planning your trip to Western Sahara, there are some things that you should know.
-The first thing on your list should be the visa.
-You need to check whether or not you need one to visit Western Sahara.
-If you read about it a little bit, you will see that that majority of Western Sahara is controlled by Morocco.
-One part is under the control of the Sahrawi Arab Democratic Republic, but that area is typically restricted to any visitors, so you should not be there.
+Before planning your trip to Western Sahara, you need to check whether or not you need a visa.
+While the majority of Western Sahara is controlled by Morocco, one part is under the control of the Sahrawi Arab Democratic Republic, although that area is typically restricted to any visitors.

 Since most of Western Sahara is controlled by Morocco, you need to take a look at Morocco’s via policy.
-According to the rules, the citizens of 69 countries can access Western Sahara and stay there for up to 90 days.
-They only need a valid passport.
-However, there are a few exceptions.
-For one thing, the citizens of Hong Kong and Singapore can remain inside Western Sahara for only 30 days.
-Secondly, the nationals of the Republic of Congo, Guinea, and Mali are required to obtain an Electronic Travel Authorization starting the 1st of November 2018.
-Other than that, the general rule applies.
+According to the rules, the citizens of 69 countries can access Western Sahara and stay there for up to 90 days, and needing just a valid passport.
+However, there are a few exceptions: citizens of Hong Kong and Singapore can remain inside Western Sahara for only 30 days, the nationals of the Republic of Congo, Guinea, and Mali are now required to obtain an Electronic Travel Authorization (ETA) since November 1, 2018.
+Other than that, general visa rules apply.

-If you cannot find your country of origin on the list of 69 visa-exempt countries, your only option is to apply for a visa at the nearest diplomatic mission of Morocco.
+If you cannot find your country of origin on the list of 69 visa-exempt countries, your only option is to apply for a visa at the nearest diplomatic mission or embassy of Morocco.
 The process is reasonably straightforward.
-You should first call the embassy/diplomatic mission to ask about the requirements, then gather everything you need so that you can submit your application.
+You should first call the embassy/diplomatic mission to ask about the requirements, then gather everything you need so that you can submit your application in-person.

-One thing that is worth mentioning is that you must always have your passport on you when you travel through Western Sahara.
+It is worth mentioning is that you must always have your passport on your person when you travel throughout Western Sahara.
 There are multiple checkpoints where your passport will be checked.
-You will not receive a stamp or anything of this sort, but the officers just need to check your documentation.
+You will not receive a stamp or anything of this sort, for it is just a security measure.
 Nobody can enter Western Sahara without a valid passport.

-As to how to get to Western Sahara, you have a couple of options.
-You can fly from the Canary Islands in Spain or from Agadir, Casablanca.
-You can take a boat or the train, and if you want to, you can travel by car.
+As for to how to get to Western Sahara, you have a few options.
+You can fly from the Spanish Canary Islands or from the Moroccan cities of Agadir or Casablanca.
+Alternatively, you can take a boat or the train, and if you want, you can travel by car or bus.

 Communication in Western Sahara can be tricky.
-The official language is Hassaniya Arabic, but you cannot understand it if you know Arabic.
-But what you need to know is that English is rarer than French and Spanish so it would be best to learn at least one of them.
-At a conversational level.
+The official language is Hassaniya Arabic, but you cannot understand it - even if you know Arabic.
+Note that English is used less frequently than French and Spanish.